 Artifactory annotates each deployed or cached npm package with two properties:

-Cleaning Up the Local Npm Cache
+Clean Up the Local npm Cache

 The JSON metadata cache files contain URLs which the npm client uses to communicate with the server, as well as other ETag elements sent by previous requests.